kosogit/Jarvis-ai-assiatant/README.md

 Run the main Python script:

-there are two file select 1st one dont use chat gpi api it use responce folder to give reply you can use any file insted of reponce.txt to get responce and 2.py use openai to give responce python 1.py python 2.py
+there are two file select 1st one dont use chat gpi api it use responce folder to give reply you can use any file insted of reponce.txt to get responce and 2.py use openai to give responce .

+"python 1.py"
+"python 2.py"

 Speak your command in Hindi.
 Jarvis will process it, respond, and save the conversation in the responses folder.